toUpperCase78/real-racing-3-vehicles/README.md

 * `In Main Career`: Indicates whether or not the vehicle is involved in main career series
 * `In Season 1` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 1
 * `In Season 2` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 2
+* `In Season 3` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 3

 ## Additional Dataset

-In the meantime, an additional dataset was uploaded, containing all the series across all different disciplines and tiers from **Motorsports** and **Road Collection** (including special career series and exclusive series) for the latest version of Real Racing 3.
+In the meantime, an additional dataset can be seen in the repo, containing all the series across all different disciplines and tiers from **Motorsports** and **Road Collection** (including special career series and exclusive series) for the latest version of Real Racing 3.

 Each row represents the main tab, name of the group, name of the series and individual vehicle with the manufacturer-model name belonging to that series.
 So, please make sure taking a look at the new dataset to observe the eligibility of any vehicle you enjoy!